Pocatello Community Development Block Grant Program

 The City recently adopted its Consolidated Plan for Program Years 2022-2026 as well as its Citizen Participation Plan.

-To view the Consolidated Plan, including the Program Year 2022 (PY22) Annual Action Plan, as well as the Citizen Participation Plan click the links below:
+To view the Consolidated Plan, including the Program Year 2024 (PY24) Annual Action Plan, as well as the Citizen Participation Plan click the links below:

 At the end of the program year, the City must report on the work it did over the year in the Consolidated Annual Performance and Evaluation Report.
-The most recent CAPER can be found below along with other recent program year plans and documents:
+The most recent program year’s draft CAPER is currently available for public comment and may be found below.
+In addition, the previously approved CAPER can be found below along with other recent program year plans and documents:

 Goals & Objectives